 Following the Panem Revolution, President Cecelia Paylor appointed the attorney to serve on Panem’s highest court.
 He took the appointment at age 62, the oldest of the President’s appointees at the time.
 As a justice, Lowell presided over cases that would determine the future of our nation and watched as our nation battled crisis after crisis.
 Yet, he stood strong as he was in his youth when he took on the regime of Coriolanus Snow.

 Lowell, despite being the oldest of the justices, was not the first justice to leave the bench.
-Sean Wheeler, Panem’s first chief justice, resigned after 18 years on the bench and set the precedent for justices to follow in regards to resignation.
-Lowell, however, will now set the precedent for when a Supreme Court justice exercises his or her right to serve a true life term on the bench.
+Sean Wheeler, Panem’s first chief justice, resigned after 18 years on the bench and set the precedent for chief justices to follow in regards to resignation.
+In addition, justices Terrance Gray, Isaiah Keys, and Lloyd Blackburn all retired under President Everdeen’s tenure as president.
+Lowell, however, will now set the precedent for when a Supreme Court associate justice exercises his or her right to serve a true life term on the bench.

 The appointment to replace Lowell will be tough as the new justice will have major shoes to fill.
 President Mellark issued the following statement:

 “Justice Lowell served honorably on our nation’s highest court for twenty-one years.
 He oversaw multiple administrations, wars, strife, success, and ensured the stability of our nation through his steady hand as a jurist.
 He will be missed dreadfully, and I will do all I can to fill his seat with yet another jurist who will serve long and hard to ensure that this nation remains free and just for every citizen.”